Laws, Regulations & Annotations

 (j) RECORD RETENTION LIMITATION AGREEMENTS.

-(A) If a taxpayer seeks to limit its retention of machine-sensible records, the taxpayer may request a record retention limitation agreement, which shall;
+(A) If a taxpayer seeks to limit its retention of electronic records, the taxpayer may request a record retention limitation agreement, which shall;

 a. the conversion of files created on an obsolete computer system;